 Her 2010 NCAA Pack the House marketing campaign of "Cage the Tigers" won the bronze award given out by NACDA for the Best Single Day Attendance Promotion.

-The past two years, Beasley's 2011 NCAA Pack the House marketing campaign of "FAIR-well Fresno" and "FAIR-well Fresno State: The Rematch" drew crowds of more than 7,000 fans to the Thomas Assembly Center as promotions included a real live Fair with carnival rides and food outside the Thomas Assembly Center.
+Beasley's 2011 and 2012 NCAA Pack the House marketing campaign of "FAIR-well Fresno" and "FAIR-well Fresno State: The Rematch" drew crowds of more than 7,000 fans to the Thomas Assembly Center as promotions included a real live Fair with carnival rides and food outside the Thomas Assembly Center.

 Beasley has also been a part of a staff at LA Tech that has been instrumental in garnering a number of national awards, including the 2010 Turnkey PRISM Award - which recognizes colleges for managerial excellence across four areas: marketing/branding; fan development; community relations; and customer/client service.

-The Tech Athletics Department has also finished in the Top 10 the past three years in the Excellence in Management Cup, which recognizes the most efficient athletic departments in the nation.
+The Tech Athletics Department has also finished in the Top 10 three times in the Excellence in Management Cup, which recognizes the most efficient athletic departments in the nation.

 Beasley also served as the athletic department's point person for Bulldogs Tackling Breast Cancer, a fundraiser started by Dr. Allison Dooley, wife of former LA Tech AD and head football coach Derek Dooley in 2007.
-During its five years, this fundraising campaign raised more than $50,000 for the Susan G. Komen Race for the Cure Foundation in northeast Louisiana.
+During its six years, this fundraising campaign raised more than $55,000 for the Susan G. Komen Race for the Cure Foundation in northeast Louisiana.

-This past year, Beasley was instrumental in the inaugural Wiggin' Out Dinner as Tech Athletics teamed up with the Northern Louisiana Medical Center and The Minute Magazine to raise money for the battle against breast cancer.
+The past two years, Beasley was instrumental in the Wiggin' Out Dinner as Tech Athletics teamed up with the Northern Louisiana Medical Center and The Minute Magazine to raise money for the battle against breast cancer.
 The event, held in conjunction with the Bulldogs Tackling Breast Cancer initiative, helped raise funds for women across northern Louisiana unable to purchase wigs while undergoing radiation and chemotherapy treatments.

 Beasley also serves on several campus and conference committees, including the WAC's Championships Committee and Game Management Committee, and the University's Marketing Advisory Board, Spirit Squad Committee and Traditions Committee.
 She is also the WAC's representative to NACMA.